roncli/LibWowAPI/README.markdown

    * Refactored Stat objects for items to be called ItemStat.
    * Refactored Stats objects for characters to be called CharacterStats.
    * Refactored Member objects for guilds to be called GuildMember.
+   * Updated Data.Talents.CharacterTalents to group the talents by slot.

 ## Classes